34th Armoured Brigade: Operation Astonia

-After 14 days of rest and reorganisation and now under the First Canadian Army, the brigade crossed the River Seine on 4 September to prepare to Operation Astonia the assault Le Havre.
+After 14 days of rest and reorganisation and now under the First Canadian Army, the brigade crossed the River Seine on 4 September to prepare for Operation Astonia – the assault on Le Havre.
 On arrival outside Le Havre on 6 September, the brigade came under command of 49th (West Riding) Infantry Division, who were to assault Le Havre from the north east and east.
 The defenders' morale was low despite impressive defence works and victory was completed on 12 September with minimal casualties.
 A troop of 7th Royal Tank Regiment, without infantry, had entered the fort at 11:30 a.m. and had captured Oberst Hermann-Eberhard Wildermuth, the garrison commander, his staff and 400 prisoners.

 The Allied armies' supply lines were under great stress due to the lack of usable ports and the brigade transport was added to the supply chain to the front line in Belgium and the brigade was immobilised.
 By 18 September, the brigade was concentrated about midway between Dieppe and Rouen.
 On 29 September, still lacking its transport, the 300 Churchills (including a delivery squadron), loaded with munitions, drove northwards for three days to Desvres, near Boulogne.
 On 2 October, the 7th Royal Tank Regiment was detached to assist the containment of Dunkirk by 51st (Highland) Infantry Division, where it took part in the siege.
 By 6 October, the brigade had reached the Eindhoven area and all regiments were immediately deployed into the front line.